smithy-lang/smithy/docs/source/1.0/spec/core/behavior-traits.rst

 ----------------------

 Summary
-    Indicates that an operation's HTTP Request or Response supports checksum validation.
+    Indicates that an operation's HTTP request or response supports checksum validation.
 At least one of request or response checksum properties must be specified within the trait.